-Senior Vice President, Station Services
+Senior Vice President, System Leadership

-As PBS’ Senior Vice President, Station Services, Juan Sepúlveda represents the perspective of PBS’ independent member stations in the ongoing management and strategic direction of PBS to ensure that PBS programs, products and services support each station’s connection to its community and audience.
+As PBS’ Senior Vice President, System Leadership, Juan Sepúlveda represents the perspective of PBS’ independent member stations in the ongoing management and strategic direction of PBS to ensure that PBS programs, products and services support each station’s connection to its community and audience.
 He also works closely with stations, the PBS Board of Directors, station affinity groups and other national public media organizations to focus on issues of sustainability.

 Mr. Sepúlveda joined PBS in January 2014 from the Democratic National Committee where he was Senior Advisor for Hispanic Affairs.